kballardmi/kballard/README.md

 # kballard
 I am a highschool student that is new to programing.
-I am looking at going into engineering.